vvdleun/audiostreamerscrobbler/README.md

 This program is not ready for prime time yet, it's under heavy development.
 At this time it can only monitor 1 chosen BluOS or Yamaha MusicCast device.
 In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards at the same time.

+The program has almost been completely rewritten in a course of a month.
+Among the changes are:
+* The program is now async events-based, instead being based on synchronious function calls
+* There's a new PlayerControl thread that keeps track of player monitor and detector threads.
+This will make it much easier to add support for multiple players.
+* The used network interface (and IP addresses that program binds to) can now be configured
+* MusicCast support has been completely rewritten and is now based on MusicCast's Event update system via UDP
+* Improved, cleaned up and often simplified lots of internal APIs, especially the public ones

 Note that the program uses the undocumented LSDP protocol to detect BluOs players that are powered on.
 I could only test it with my BluOS player, which is the built-in streamer (internal BluOS 2 MDC upgrade card) in my NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.

-MusicCast support was only added very recently and is not as robust as the BluOS implementation.
-I am still working on many improvements.

 ## Description